 If you are 65 or older, or receiving disability payments, you may qualify for Kentucky’s Homestead Exemption.
 Find more information about the Homestead Exemption by visiting the Homestead Exemption page of our website.

 Property owners are responsible for paying property tax bills whether or not a printed tax bill is received.
+Tax bill payment is due by December 31st.
 There will be substantial penalties for not paying your tax bill in a timely manner.
 Please be sure that the PVA office has the correct mailing address for your tax bills.
-If you have not received your tax bill by October 15, you should contact us to confirm the mailing address.
+If you have not received your tax bill, you should contact us to confirm the mailing address.

 Kentucky law requires the tax bill to be issued in the name of the January 1 owner, but if the house has been sold or transferred after January 1 the bills are sent in care of the new owner.
 However, there may be inadequate time to update this information for sales or transfers that occur near the date the tax bills are printed.
 If you have any questions about your prorated portion of the tax bill you should contact your closing agent or attorney.